chinmaywali/leetcode-solutions/README.md

 # leetcode-solutions

-## These Solutions are wriiten by me
+## These Solutions for the leetcode questions
-### some of these maynot be optimal , but you can use it as a reference ...
+### some of these maynot be optimal , but you can understand the logic and implement it in required languages..